Random field reconstruction of inhomogeneous turbulence. Part I: Modeling and analysis: Homogeneous turbulence revisited

 \subsection{Stochastic spectral representations}

 The theory of stationary random fields provides the means to translate spectral representations of covariance functions of the form \eqref{eq:v_covariance} into spectral representations of the trajectories of the associated random fields involving stochastic Fourier-type integrals.
 The corresponding result is sometimes referred to as the Cramér-Khinchin decomposition, and our standard references in this context are \cite[Chapter~3]{Bre14}, \cite[Chapter~IV]{GS74}, and \cite[Chapter~6]{MY75}.
 In Proposition~\ref{prop:sprectral_rep_v_hom} below we present a specific variant of this result which is suitable for our purpose.
 Similar decompositions can be found, e.g., in \cite[Proposition~11.19]{Kal97} and \cite[Section~2.1]{KS06}.
+The employed concepts of complex-valued white noise and the associated stochastic integral for deterministic integrands are recalled and specified in Appendix~\ref{app:white_noise}.